tamaraferreira/sdet-automation-test/README.md

 # sdet-automation-test
 ## What is Expected?
 This is a code challenge to test your skills related to the development of automated tests.
-We use pytest with python, and allure for the reports, but feel free to use any framework or language you are comfortable with.
+We use pytest with python, and allure for the reports, but feel free to use any framework you are familiar with, as long as you develop it using Python.

 The test consists in some steps to interact with a web page and assert some conditions, generating a report with the test result after the execution.